browshanravan/trust_evolution/README.md

 This repo is an attempt to recreate the game in `python 3.10` using `OOP`, `ABM` and the concepts shown in the game above.

-This project is under active development and aims to provide the basic foundations for creating a game, where different agents can get added to it.
+This project aims to provide the basic foundations for creating a game, where different agents can get added to it.

 ## Notes:
 The basic tournament dynamics (`run_playbox()` method) matches the game referenced above.

-When, it comes to the elimination/evolutionary tournament dynamics (`.run_elimination_tournament()` method), users might notice some scoring differences.
+When, it comes to the elimination/evolutionary tournament dynamics (`.run_elimination_tournament()` method), users might notice some scoring differences between this implementation and the above referenced game.

 This is due to how the code in this repo breaks ties and assigns new agents.